JimBenna/TTP/README.md

 2. Paste those command lines in a powershell
 3. Those commands will do thee following tasks.
 * Create a directory
-* Download the ZIP archiive that contains all the scripts
+* Download the ZIP archive that contains all the scripts
 * Extracts all the files from the archive
-4. Then launch the script called Global_scripts_run.ps1
-* This script reads a file called script_list.txt and launch each script of this text file, and pause for 10 seconds between each command.

 :information_source: You may have to adapt Script Execution policy to allow powershell scripts execution. see [Microsoft article](https://learn.microsoft.com/) to get furter details.